ctkjose/exc_docs/doc_client_stage.md

 The stage is what we call the layout where we display your UI.
 A stage is made of multiple views through which the user navigates.

-The object `exc.stage` is how we manage the stage.
-The stage handles the basic navigation between your views.
+The object `exc.stage` provides the functionality to manage the views and handle the basic navigation between your views.

 ## Showing a View ##